 Wild Welfare is incredibly grateful to all its partners and donors, without whose support we wouldn’t be able to carry out our work.
-From providing welfare assessments in zoos around the globe, to producing animal care and welfare educational materials; from practical on the ground training with animal care staff to raising concern on inappropriate animal welfare practices, every year we rely on your support to help us run and expand our worldwide projects.
+From providing welfare assessments in wildlife facilities around the globe, to producing animal care and welfare educational materials; from practical on the ground staff training to raising concern on inappropriate animal welfare practices, every year we rely on your support to help us run and expand our worldwide projects.

 “Thanks to your support, we are able to work with dedicated partners in some of the world’s most challenging countries and zoo situations, making a difference through positive and collaborative welfare capacity building.
 With your help, we have been able to facilitate practical experience, global networking and intelligence gathering, to expand the zoo community’s understanding of the captive animal welfare problem.
 Our aim is to achieve what we all want to see: a world where every zoo and aquarium promotes the highest standards of animal care and welfare, and with your continued support we can do just that.”